 ★ Choose an exchange that offers a wide choice of digital asset pairs, in particular the ones you are looking for.

 2. Intuitive, user-friendly interface & easy purchase process.
 Understanding cryptocurrency technology can be tricky.
-Learning how to analyze each token on their fundamental or speculative merits even more so.
-Utilising a cryptocurrency exchange does not need to follow this course.
-User-focused interfaces and intuitive designs lighten the barriers to entry, taking out an unnecessary load from the interested newcomers.
+Learning how to analyze each token on its fundamental or speculative merits is even more so.
+Utilizing a cryptocurrency exchange does not need to follow this course.
+User-focused interfaces and intuitive designs lighten the barriers to entry, taking out an unnecessary load from interested newcomers.

 ★ Choose an exchange that you feel is easy to navigate and understand.